abnerrjo/BlogSourceCode/source/_posts/2015-10-11-parallel-genetic-algorithm-in-c-plus-plus-using-tbb.markdown

 </div>
 </center>

 Let's make some simple experiments.
-For example, for the input: ```-100 100 100 1000 0.05 0.5 2 1 0``` representating the polynomial equation, x = 0, we get values similar to that:
+For example, for the input: ```-100 100 100 1000 0.05 0.5 2 1 0``` representating the polynomial equation x = 0, we get values similar to that:

 ```